 Solving Einstein's equations is difficult.
 They're non-linear.
-In fact, the equations of motion are impossible to solve unless there is some symmetry present.
+In fact, the equations of motion are impossible to solve analytically except for certain choices of metric (ex: flat Minkowski, Schwarzschild)

-In the absence of symmetry, there are two methods: 1.
-Numerical relativity (next time) 2.
+In the absence of symmetry, there are two methods:

+- 1. Numerical relativity (see slides from 2018) - 2.
 Approximation techniques

-For the approximation technique, we consider a metric very close to flat space with a small perturbation.
+For solutions for weak gravitational fields, we consider an approximation with a metric very close to flat space but with a small perturbation.
 And we consider only first order perturbations.